poetic/ember-cli-cordova/docs/nav-bar.md

 ```

 Then in any route you can mixin the route NavBarMixin and set options for the
 nav bar.
+The options will be reset on each transition.
+This is implemented using
+ember's
+[willTransition](http://emberjs.com/api/classes/Ember.Route.html#event_willTransition) in the route.
 All options are optional.

 ```js
 import NavBarMixin from 'ember-cli-cordova/mixins/route/nav-bar';